-Nominate them for an Honour in Heritage Award or check out the other award categories.
-This is your opportunity to recognize people and groups you believe have made a significant contribution to making Nanaimo a culturally vibrant city.
+This award category presents the community with the opportunity to recognize people and groups they believe have made a significant contribution to making Nanaimo a culturally vibrant city.

 Joel Good won the 2023 Excellence in Culture Award for his achievements in visual art.
 He is a traditional Coast Salish artist from Snuneymuxw First Nation, well-known for several inspiring local public art installations.
 Good's designs are informed

 by Snuneymuxw oral history, taught to him by his father, as well as research into traditional Coast Salish art forms.
 He adeptly fuses Snuneymuxw teachings and classical painting inspired by the work of his mother, artist and painter Sandra Moorhouse-Good,

 to form his own traditional style.

 Good and his father, master carver and historian Dr. William Good collaborated on two Coast Salish house post totem poles in st’lilup (Departure Bay).
 Together, they also created a pole in honour of Missing and Murdered Indigenous Women and

 Girls, for Tillicum Lelum Aboriginal Friendship Centre in Nanaimo.

 Using Snuneymuxw techniques, Good also creates steam-bent boxes.
 A video showing this process is available on the Nanaimo Ladysmith Public Schools YouTube channel.

 A selection of Good’s other prominent commissions include the Spindle Whorl and Dancing Eagle panel for the City of Nanaimo, along with art for the Nanaimo Art Gallery, Nanaimo Aboriginal Centre, Snuneymuxw First Nation, Leadership Vancouver

 Island, BC Hydro and the Canadian Museum for Human Rights.